AsemDevs/MoreTrading-Website/README.md

 - MySQL: Our database of choice.
 - Docker: Our containerization platform.

+## Features

+1. **Fallback for Custom Fields:** The theme implements a fallback mechanism for custom fields, especially for images.
+If a custom field is not set or left empty in the admin panel, the field will default to using a predefined image located in the theme's assets directory.
+This ensures there are no blank or missing image issues in the live view.

+2. **Reusable Sections Using Template Parts:** In order to maintain consistency across different pages and to increase code efficiency and maintainability, some sections of the pages are created as reusable blocks using WordPress's template part functionality.
+This allows for a modular design of page sections.
+Any changes made to the template part are reflected across all pages using that part.

+3. **Advanced Custom Fields (ACF) Plugin:** This plugin is used extensively to create customizable fields for the theme.
+It enables admins to change images and content from the admin panel, enhancing the customization and usability of the website.

+4. **Scroll Snap in "Our Tools" Section:** The "Our Tools" section uses a scroll snap feature for an intuitive user experience.
+This allows users to smoothly scroll through the different features of the website.

+5. **Tailwind CSS for Custom Designs:** Tailwind CSS, a utility-first CSS framework, is used to create custom designs.
+This makes the website look unique and professionally crafted, providing a great user experience.

+6. **Mobile-Responsive Design:** The website design is fully responsive, ensuring a seamless experience across various device screen sizes.
+This includes proper alignment and scaling of elements based on the viewport size.

+7. **Performance-Optimized:** The theme is optimized for performance, resulting in fast page load times and a smooth user experience.
+This is achieved through efficient code practices and the use of performance optimization plugins like W3 Total Cache.

+8. **SEO-Ready:** With the integration of the Yoast SEO plugin, the website is SEO-ready.
+This plugin helps to improve the website's SEO, increasing its visibility on search engine results pages.

 ## Installation

 1. Start Docker containers using the following command: